 Creating a variable

 Figure 1.
-Sample <vars>
+Sample <vars> element

 <create name="$strAccountName$" type="string" value="" />